Big Flakes: Production

 "Big Flakes" was produced as part of the series' fourth season and aired during a Nickelodeon-"commissioned" fifth season.
-Dan Povenmire and Jeff "Swampy" Marsh, at the time major crew members of Rocko's Modern Life and future co-creators of Phineas and Ferb, contributed to storyboards alongside Mark Marren (credited as Kirk Field), with Tom McGrath being the main contributor.
+Dan Povenmire and Jeff "Swampy" Marsh, at the time major crew members of Rocko's Modern Life and future co-creators of Phineas and Ferb, contributed to storyboards alongside Mark Marren (credited as Kirk Field) and Louie del Carmen, with Tom McGrath, future director of DreamWorks films Madagascar, Megamind, and The Boss Baby, being the main contributor.
 Animation was provided by Mr. Big Cartoons.

+For its DVD release, the commentary was provided for comedic effect by its characters Ren (voiced by John Kricfalusi) and Stimpy (voiced by Eric Bauza), rather than the actual cast and crew.

 Reception

 American journalist Thad Komorowski gave the episode three out of five stars, noting that it failed to deliver on its strong premise.